 - The Road to Hana – Leave the driving up to the pros and take a beautiful tour through the winding rainforest of Maui’s famous Road to Hana.
 Polynesian Adventure Tours offers buses with lifts.

 - Luau – What’s a Hawaiian vacation without a luau?
-There are several to choose from, but some of the most popular options are the Old Lahaina Luau, The Feast at Lele, Kaanapali Westin Luau, The Grand Luau at Honua’ula and Hyatt Luau Drums of the Pacific.
+There are several to choose from, but some of the most popular options are the Andaz Feast At Mokapu, The Grand Wailea ʻAhaʻaina Luau, Te Au Moana at the Marriott Wailea, Royal Lahaina Luau, and the Maui Nui Luau at Black Rock.

-- Explore the Beaches – Kaanapali Beach, Kamaole I Beach in Kihei and Wailea Beach are all great wheelchair accessible beaches.
-Kamaole I even has a free beach wheelchair on a first come, first serve basis, which is usually located at the lifeguard tower.
+- Explore the Beaches – Kaanapali Beach, Kamaole I Beach in Kihei, and Wailea Beach are great wheelchair-accessible beaches.
+You can rent beach wheelchairs from these companies:

-- Wine Tasting – Visit Maui’s Winery at Tedeschi’s Vineyards for a beautiful drive along the less traveled side of Haleakala and a nice day of wine tasting in Hawaii.
+- Wine Tasting – Visit Maui Wine in Upcountry for a beautiful drive along the less traveled side of Haleakala and a nice day of wine tasting in Hawaii.

-- Shopping – Explore Front Street and Whalers Village in Lahaina and The Shops at Wailea, which are all wheelchair accessible.
+- Shopping – Explore Front Street and Whalers Village in Lahaina and The Shops at Wailea, all wheelchair accessible.

 We hope you find this information useful and look forward to making your Maui vacation one of the best yet!